Email Marketing Glossary

 Sender Score: — A reputation rating (0-100) for every outgoing mail server IP address.
 Servers will check score before deciding what to do with your emails.

-Shared IP — An IP address that multiple people send from – least costly.
+Shared IP — An IP address that multiple people send from.
+It is typically used because it is less costly.

 SPAM — An unsolicited email or email we did not give permission to receive.

-SPAM Trap — An email address that was once valid that mail servers turn into a trap by not returning a hard bounce.
-It would not be removed from list, so each time an email is sent the sender is reported as a spammer.
+SPAM Trap — Also known as a “Honey Pot” Is an email address that was once valid, which an email service provider turned into a trap by not returning a hard bounce.
+If it is not removed from a sending database, each time an email is sent, the sender is reported as a spammer.

 Soft Bounce — A failed delivery due to temporary issue like full mailbox or server unavailable.